jieunkxx/TennisMate/README.md

 - As a user, I want to be able to filter players by their timeslot.
 - As a user, I want to be able to filter players by their status.
 - As a user, I want to be able to save all user accounts information to file.
-- As a user, I want to be able to load my user account from file, and login when I log in with the information to the system.
+- As a user, I want to be able to load my user account from file, and login with the information to the system.